- Card Reader Compatibility and Requirements

 You can enable Card Reader Mode in Attendance LTI by the following steps:

-- Check the settings that says Card Reader and save your settings
+- Check box next to Card Reader and save your settings

-By default, the Card Reader Identifier is the SIS ID.
-Alternate Identifiers can be chosen by checking the Alternate Identifier settings field and picking the desired identifier option.
+By default, the Card Reader Identifier will be set to the SIS ID.
+Alternate identifiers can be chosen in the Identifier settings by picking the desired identifier option.

 How is an Attendance Record created when a user swipes their card?

-When Attendance LTI is loaded in a course, the tool loads the course enrollment.
-After getting the enrollment for a course, the enrolled users' data is loaded on to the tool (including whatever value they may have chosen as a Card Reader Identifier).
-When a card is swiped, the tool then iterates through all the the user's identifiers and tries to find a match for the received card swipe input.
-If a pattern matching a user's identifier is found in the card then the tool records Attendance for that particular user.
+When Qwickly Attendance is loaded in a course, the tool loads the course enrollments.
+After getting the enrollments for a course, the enrolled users' data is loaded into the tool (including whatever value they may have chosen as a Card Reader Identifier).
+When a card is swiped, Qwickly Attendance then iterates through all the user's identifiers and tries to find a match for the received card swipe input.
+If a pattern matching a user's identifier is found in the card, then Qwickly Attendance records attendance for that particular user.

 An Example of Taking a Card Reader Attendance Session